AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/email-programs/email-program-actions/scheduling-with-recipient-time-zone/schedule-email-programs-with-recipient-time-zone.md

 Let's say you approve an email program with Recipient Time Zone enabled and a scheduled delivery time within the next 25 hours.
 You may have people in your smart list who live in time zones where the scheduled time has already passed.

 In this scenario, we allow you to decide what to do with this subset of qualified people.
-Click the gear icon next to **Recipient Time Zone** in the **Schedule** tile of the email program.
+Click the gear icon next to **[!UICONTROL Recipient Time Zone]** in the **[!UICONTROL Schedule]** tile of the email program.

 ![](assets/image2017-12-5-10-3a46-3a42.png)